• Privacy Policy

 Dog Days

-When you think reality TV, the first thing that pops into your mind might be Keeping Up With The Kardashians or Celebrity Big Brother.
+When you think of reality TV, the first thing that pops into your mind might be Keeping Up With The Kardashians or Celebrity Big Brother.
 It would surprise you to know that the reality TV industry has been exploring new directions, including in Dog Days case, a canine audience.

 Initially airing on Animal Planet in 2017, Dog Days follows celebrity New Yorkers and their pet dogs living the good life in the Big Apple.
-You get a mix of all sorts of dogs, from well-behaved dogs with an uncanny sense of aesthetic to playfully destructive pups that melt your heart.
+You get a mix of all sorts of dogs, from well-behaved dogs with an uncanny sense of aesthetics to playfully destructive pups that melt your heart.

 Lost In Oz